Info You Need

 Floor plans and booth allocation

-Floor plans and booth allocations are available online two weeks prior to each show.
+Floor plans and booth allocations are available online two weeks prior to each expo in the Useful Documents section.

 Booths are allocated by us based on a number of factors.
 Requests made by exhibitors on their registration form will be accommodated where practicable, but can not be guaranteed.